Jolly George Varghese & Anr. v. The Bank of Cochin

 Justice V.R.
 Krishnaiyer and Justice R.S.
 Pathak

-This is an appeal by the appellants-whose personal freedom is in peril.
-This is because a court warrant for arrest and detention in the civil prison is chasing them for non-payment of an amount due to a bank.
-And bank is the respondent, which has ripened into a decree and has not yet been discharged.
+Here is an appeal by the appellants-whose personal freedom is in peril because a court warrant for arrest and detention in the civil prison is chasing them for non-payment of an amount due to a bank- the respondent, which has ripened into a decree and has not yet been discharged.
 The appellants suffered a decree against them in O.S.
 No. 57 of 1972 in a sum of Rs.
-2.5 lakhs, the respondent being the decree-holder.
+2.5 lakhs, the respondent-bank being the decree-holder.
 There are two other money decrees against the appellants (in O.S.
-92 of 1972 and 94 of 1974).
-The total sum payable by them is over Rs.
+92 of 1972 and 94 of 1974), the total sum payable by them being over Rs.
 7 lakhs.

 On August 6th, 1979, a warrant of arrest and detention in the civil prison was issued to the appellants under S. 51 and o.21, r.
-37 of Civil Procedure Code.
-This was in the execution of the decree in question.
+37 of Civil Procedure Code, in the execution of the decree in question.
 Moreover, previously a similar warrant for arrest was produced in the execution of the same decree.

 Immovable properties of the judgment-debtor had been attached for sale in the discharge of the decree debts by the decree-holders.

 When the case was brought up in the High Court, the appeal filed by the appellants regarding the order of arrest was dismissed without careful examination of the conditions and requirements for such arrest to take place.
 As per the legislation, a proper investigation must have taken place by the executing court to assess the financial standing of the appellant to clear off the debts or surface their mala fide intention behind the refusal, if any.

 1. Whether it is a fair procedure to deprive a person of his liberty because he has not discharged his contractual liability?